- Building Your First LLVM Optimization Pass

 - Crosscompile using CMake

-Published: Last Modified: Tags: clang llvm cmake After debunking crosscompiling beeing hard in an earlier post, i want demonstrate how it can be used to build CMake projects for foreign architectures.
+Published: Last Modified: Tags: clang llvm cmake After debunking crosscompiling being hard in an earlier post, i want demonstrate how it can be used to build CMake projects for foreign architectures.

 - Ieads Definitive Guide to LLVM Backends (I)